Azure/kubeflow-aks/docs/README.md

 The hostname is `kubeflow-<unique>.<location>.cloudapp.azure.com`, derived from the resource group, the cluster name and the location.

+> [!NOTE]
+> Errors like `failed calling webhook
+> "clusterservingruntime.kserve-webhook-server.validator": no endpoints available
+> for service "kserve-webhook-server-service"` can appear while the deployment
+> runs.
+They mean a controller is not serving its admission webhook yet.
+The
+> recipe prints `Retrying to apply resources`, waits twenty seconds and applies
+> the manifests again until they stick, so a healthy install prints several of
+> these.
+What tells you the deployment failed is `just deploy-kubeflow` exiting
+> non-zero, not errors in its output.

 > [!WARNING]
 > Save the password `just deploy-kubeflow` prints.
 It is shown once and is never